 The safety of our employees during the COVID-19 pandemic has been of upmost importance to the Group with a variety of safety protocols utilised throughout the world to ensure any potential risks were minimalised and constant contact was maintained by the Group's Health and Safety team.
-New safe working procedures were introduced with safe working areas ensuring employees were socially distanced and employee temperature checks were performed prior to admission to buildings/workshops.
+New safe working procedures were introduced last year with safe working areas ensuring employees were socially distanced, advanced cleaning procedures and employee temperature checks were performed prior to admission to buildings/workshops.